arcosuc3m/grppi/CONTRIBUTING.md

 ## How to run tests

-Before contributing with code pull request, please, make sure that your code passes all unit tests.
+Before contributing with code, please, make sure that your code passes all unit tests.